Role of Location Intelligence in Business Development

-LI can be segmented by service, by geography, by organization size, by application and by industry.
+LI can be segmented by service, geography, organization size, application, and by industry.

-Accordingly to Wayne Eckerson, President at BI Leadership Forum and Director of Research at TechTarget, location intelligence “enable users to view the relationship of objects in space and perform a variety of spatial calculations”.
+According to Wayne Eckerson, President of BI Leadership Forum and Director of Research at TechTarget, location intelligence “enables users to view the relationship of objects in space and perform a variety of spatial calculations”.

-A large variety of sources are needed in location intelligence approaches, such as Geographical Information System (GIS), demographic data, aerial maps and various type of maps.
+A large variety of sources are needed in location intelligence approaches, such as Geographical Information Systems (GIS), demographic data, aerial maps, and various types of maps.
 Furthermore, sometimes organization’s databases are needed to carry out the desired results.

 Modern digital mapping and GIS are extremely helpful in a wide range of spatial analysis and calculation.
-You can use a large variety of tools to calculate the cost as: time, money and distance.
+You can use a large variety of tools to calculate the cost: time, money, and distance.
 You may also develop risk analysis for your business, using demographic and infrastructure data.

 LI is a new frontier in the technology domain since these platforms have been designed for a wide range of technological devices.
-A range of techniques, algorithms, tools and models assimilate the entire range of data sources needed, both static and dynamic data sources.
-Static sources are represented by digital map database, while dynamic sources are represented by social data feeds or mobile app data feeds.
+A range of techniques, algorithms, tools, and models assimilate the entire range of data sources needed, both static and dynamic data sources.
+Static sources are represented by digital map databases, while dynamic sources are represented by social data feeds or mobile app data feeds.

 In order to build a location intelligence platform, an interdisciplinary approach is required.
-Numerous academic research efforts focus on LI topic currently.
+Numerous academic research efforts currently focus on LI topics currently.

 Location intelligence and business intelligence

-Even if nowadays business started to use location data, the value of geospatial analysis is not well-known in the business field.
-Currently, geospatial data has a growing role in business data and in the future it considered an essential component in business development.
+Even if businesses started to use location data, the value of geospatial analysis is not well-known in the business field.
+Currently, geospatial data has a growing role in business data, and in the future, it will be considered an essential component in business development.
 Using geospatial data, an organization can benefit from location intelligence software in order to observe how features having economic value are converted into cash for the organization.
-By using geospatial data, decisions taken as part of different business may become more actionable.
+By using geospatial data, decisions taken as part of different businesses may become more actionable.

-Among the most appreciated benefits provided by location intelligence is represented by the possibility of the organization to analyze their data based on different maps and compare demographic data with economic information.
+Among the most appreciated benefits provided by location intelligence is represented by the possibility for the organization to analyze its data based on different maps and compare demographic data with economic information.

-Since the use of location intelligence and geospatial data in business has increased in the recent years, companies dealing as data providers for diverse business have been developed.
+Since the use of location intelligence and geospatial data in business has increased in recent years, companies dealing as data providers for diverse businesses have been developed.

-Nowadays, business intelligence and location intelligence become two disciplines which converge in the same direction.
+Nowadays, business intelligence and location intelligence become two disciplines that converge in the same direction.
 Maps, especially interactive maps, have become an essential tool in business data representations, besides charts and graphs.
-LI is more than a map, being a complex analytical system that may be a great tool for all kinds of business.
+LI is more than a map, it is a complex analytical system that may be a great tool for all kinds of business.
 Every spatial object that may appear on a map may have a wide range of attributes and properties.
-For example, a road may receive attributes like its width, length; build material, average speed, speed limit and so on.
+For example, a road may receive attributes like its width, length; build material, average speed, speed limit, and so on.
 Based on these attributes, utilizing spatial engines that are part of LI, a wide range of calculations can be derived.

 Location intelligence implementation stages

 Four stages of location intelligence should be implemented, in order to consider that LI has been adopted.
-These stages are as follows: (i) visualization, (ii) segmentation, (iii) prediction and (iv) automation.
-During the visualization stage, data that is trapped into databases are visualized in order to identify trends that may be extracted from this data.
+These stages are as follows: (i) visualization, (ii) segmentation, (iii) prediction, and (iv) automation.
+During the visualization stage, data that is trapped in databases are visualized in order to identify trends that may be extracted from this data.
 The 2nd stage implies two steps: integration of business intelligence with GIS applications and ensuring accessibility to the data.
 The segmentation phase facilitates access to systematically organized data.
 Based on the first two stages, using LI capabilities you may go further to the third stage and predict the future using visualization and segmentation stages.
-Prediction tool allows eliminating the subjectivity from a decision-making process, using statistical algorithms to identify the patterns between the variables that are analyzed.
-The final stage provides the opportunity to utilize intelligent, automated and aware analytical algorithms that are predictive for the business.
-Automation stage decreases considerably the role of human decision-making.
+Prediction tool allows for eliminating the subjectivity from a decision-making process, using statistical algorithms to identify the patterns between the variables that are analyzed.
+The final stage provides the opportunity to utilize intelligent, automated, and aware analytical algorithms that are predictive for the business.
+The automation stage decreases considerably the role of human decision-making.

 Integrating location intelligence with business intelligence

-The first converging point of location intelligence with business intelligence is represented by the business metrics displayed on a various type of maps.
-Using maps, business users are able to identify easier the tendencies and the minuses of their business.
-Moreover, dashboards and reports will be understood easier if that data is plotted on maps.
+The first converging point of location intelligence with business intelligence is represented by the business metrics displayed on various types of maps.
+Using maps, business users are able to identify the tendencies and the minuses of their business.
+Moreover, dashboards and reports will be understood more easily if that data is plotted on maps.

 Consequently, these web-based GIS and cloud services are integrated as GIS functionalities by business intelligence vendors.
 In the past, business intelligence vendors were using static maps to represent their business data.
-However, functionalities like zoom, filtering or hover are part in business data representation nowadays.
+However, functionalities like zoom, filtering, or hover are part of business data representation nowadays.
 Consequently, integrating GIS functionalities with business intelligence represents a simple way to add complete analytical capabilities to business dashboards and reports.